 Basic Heat Pump Maintenance - Additional Checks

 Other problems that need to be addressed with regular basic maintenance.
 This includes checking to see if the system is low on a refrigerant charge.
 This means the heat pump system has a refrigerant leak and it needs to be repaired.
 The refrigerant leak must first be found and this is not a part of typical maintenance.
 However, a separate service call can be re-scheduled for a later time.
 This service can be costly because of the time and materials involved.
 Furthermore, finding and repairing a refrigerant leak in a heat pump system can be time-consuming.

 There are the usual suspects with finding refrigerant leaks in heat pump systems such as the Shrader valves and a check of the accumulator.
 Sometimes the leak can be found quickly, and other times, it can take hours.
 The typical split system heat pump will have a line set running from the condenser to the air handler.
 These line sets usually run through chases and in the void of walls.

-Maintenance for Heat Pumps - Regular heat pump maintenance will save you a lot of money in the long run.
+Maintenance of Heat Pumps - Regular heat pump maintenance will save you a lot of money in the long run.

 Basic Heat Pump Maintenance